Graduate Registrar's Office, Room 207, Proctor Hall, College Ave Campus

 All students are also required to provide a personal emergency contact at https://personalinfo.rutgers.edu.

 ID CARDS: Information regarding student identification cards can be provided by the RuConnection Office.
 Website: www.rci.rutgers.edu/~ruconxn Phone: 732 445 6949.

 TERM BILLS: Students who register early will receive an email alerting them to pay their term bills online.

 Students registering in person near the registration deadline will be asked to pay at that time.

 ACADEMIC CALENDAR: The beginning and ending dates of each semester, the University holidays and the exam schedule can be found on the University Scheduling Office website, http://scheduling.rutgers.edu/

 Requests for withdrawal must be submitted in writing to the above address or via email to the Registrar's Office at firstname.lastname@example.org.
 Requests for cancellation of registration and tuition charges must be received prior to the first day of the semester.

-The following schools allow withdrawal routinely through the seventh week of the term: Mason Gross School of the Arts, the Graduate School of Applied and Professional Psychology, the Ernest Mario School of Pharmacy, the School of Management and Labor Relations, and the Graduate School.
+The following schools allow withdrawal routinely through the seventh week of the term: Mason Gross School of the Arts, the Graduate School of Applied and Professional Psychology, the Ernest Mario School of Pharmacy, and the School of Graduate Studies.